-The Board recognizes that a classified structure may offer advantages, such as promoting continuity and stability in the management of the business and affairs of the Company because a majority of directors always have prior experience as directors of the Company.
-Proponents of classified boards content that this structure reduces a company's vulnerability to coercive takeovers, forcing an entity seeking control of a target company to initiate arms-length discussions with the target's board because it cannot replace the entire board in a single election.
-While the Board recognizes these potential benefits, it also notes that even without a classified board, we would have other means to compel a takeover bidder to negotiating with the Board, including as a result of our Shareholder Rights Agreement, dated December 18, 2009, and provisions of Minnesota law.
+The Board is mindful that a classified Board promotes continuity and stability in managing a company's business because a majority of directors always have prior experience as directors of the Company.
+Proponents of classified boards also contend that this structure reduces a company's vulnerability to coercive takeovers, forcing a bidder seeking control of a target company to initiate arms-length discussions with the target's board because it cannot replace the entire board in a single election.
+While recognizing this benefit, even without a classified board, the Board has other means to motivate a takeover bidder to negotiate with the Board, particularly under our Shareholder Rights Plan effective as of December 23, 2009, other provisions in our Articles and relevant provisions in Minnesota law.

-After weighing these considerations, and with the recommendation of the Governance and Nominating Committee, the Board determined that it is in the best interests of the Company and our shareholders to eliminate the classified Board structure.
-The Company's directors unanimously agreed and believed it was best to implement this change immediately.
+After weighing these considerations, and with the recommendation of the Governance and Nominating Committee, the Board unanimously agreed that it was in the best interests of the Company and our shareholders to eliminate the classified Board structure.
+The Company's directors also determined to implement this change immediately.

-If the amendment to our Articles of Incorporation is adopted and approved by our shareholders, we will file the amendment to our Articles of Incorporation with the Minnesota Secretary of State (the "Minnesota Secretary") immediately following the vote at the Annual Meeting and this amendment will be in effect immediately upon the filing.
+If the amendment to our Articles is adopted and approved by our shareholders, we will file the amendment to our Articles with the Minnesota Secretary of State immediately following the vote at the Annual Meeting and this amendment will be in effect immediately upon the filing.

 The directors currently serving in Class 2015 and Class 2016 have indicated their support for the elimination of the Company's staggered board structure by agreeing to resign from their current classes of directors if the Amendment is approved.
-As noted below, one of the Company directors serving a continuing terms, Mr. Jeffrey Berg, is retiring as a member of the Board effective as of the June 4, 2014 shareholders meeting, and the Board has determined not to fill this vacancy.
-Therefore, six members of the Board will be standing for election at the Annual Meeting, if the proposed declassification amendment is adopted.
+As noted below, one of the Company directors serving a continuing term, Mr. Jeffrey Berg, is retiring as a member of the Board effective as of the 2014 Annual Meeting, and the Board has determined not to fill this vacancy as part of a larger effort to reduce expenses throughout the enterprise, as well as in order to better align the size of the Company's Board to the size of boards at other public companies of similar size.
+Therefore, six members of the Board will be standing for election at the Annual Meeting, if Proposal No. 1 is approved.

-In the event this Proposal No. 1 is not adopted, each director serving in Class 2015 or Class 2016 will, in accordance with Minnesota law, remain in office until the 2015 Annual Shareholder Meeting or the 2016 Annual Shareholder Meeting, respectively, or until that director's earlier death, resignation or removal.
+In the event this Proposal No. 1 is not adopted, each director, other than Mr. Berg, serving in Class 2015 or Class 2016 will, in accordance with Minnesota law, remain in office until the 2015 Annual Shareholder Meeting or the 2016 Annual Shareholder Meeting, respectively, or until that director's earlier death, resignation or removal.